external-secrets/external-secrets/design/011-out-of-tree-plugins.md

 // autogen please
 <!-- /toc -->

+## Glossary

+SecretsStore
+: Third party application that safely stores secrets.
+External Secrets Operator (ESO) retrieves the secrets to create Kubernetes `Secret` objects.

+SecretsServer
+: Implementation of gRPC server that communicate with `SecretsStore` to manage secret's lifecycle and read it.

+SecretsClient
+: implementation of `SecretsClient` interface that communicates with `SecretsServer` over gRPC.

 ## Summary
 This proposal aims to introduce possibility of using out of tree secret stores with External Secrets Operator (ESO).